eminorhan/video-models/README.md

 * `z` can be one of `none`, `ssv2-50shot`, `kinetics-50shot`

 ### Explanations
 `x`: `mae` will instantiate a spatiotemporal MAE architecture (with an encoder and a decoder), `vit` will instantiate a standard ViT-H/14 architecture.
-If you'd like to continue training the pretrained models with the spatiotemporal MAE objective or if you'd like to analyze the pretrained MAE models (for example, analyze their video interpolation capabilities), you should use the `mae` option.
-If you'd like to finetune the model on a downstream video/image recognition task, or something similar, you should choose the `vit` option instead.
+If you'd like to continue training the pretrained models on some new data with the spatiotemporal MAE objective or if you'd like to analyze the pretrained MAE models (for example, analyze their video interpolation capabilities), you should use the `mae` option.
+If you'd like to finetune the model on a standard downstream video/image recognition task, or something similar, you should choose the `vit` option instead.

 `y`: `say`, `s`, `kinetics`, `kinetics-200h` represent the full SAYCam dataset, child S only, the full Kinetics-700 dataset, and a 200-hour subset of Kinetics-700, respectively.
 The models were all pretrained with the spatiotemporal MAE objective using code from [this repository](https://github.com/eminorhan/mae_st).